-Sex offender students who are required to register in a state must provide notice of conviction to staff at the Office of Safety and Security at the time of enrollment or thereafter upon conviction.
+Sex offenders who are required to register in a state must provide notice of conviction to staff at the Office of Safety and Security at the time of enrollment as a student, when hired as an employee, or thereafter upon conviction.
 Sex offender registry information will be used for the protection of staff, students, and minors on Campus.